This post may contain affiliate links. Please read our disclosure policy for more information.

 Eat at a Locally-Owned Restaurant

 Not everything in Gettysburg has to do with the battle.
 We heard a lot of mentions of Gettysburg Eddie’s, so we decided to give it a try.
 Now realize, it’s difficult to get my two travel companions to try the unfamiliar.
 They are picky, and they get nervous when they don’t know a restaurant.
 Rest assured, we ate at plenty of chain places on our trip.
-But every once in awhile, I can persuade them to try something locally-owned.
+But every once in a while, I can persuade them to try something locally-owned.

-Gettysburg Eddie’s pay homage to early baseball hero, Eddie Plank.
+Gettysburg Eddie’s pays homage to early baseball hero, Eddie Plank.
 The food is typical American fare, or as Jeff would say, bar food.
 But it is very good bar food!
 I had a nachos appetizer for my entree, and I don’t think I really put a dent in it.
 It was huge!
 It was also delicious–the toppings were plentiful and fresh.
 My travel companions had chicken strips and fries, and they enjoyed them.
 Kristin ordered chocolate milk, and it was hand-stirred.
 Her favorite!

 It’s a pretty intimate, fun little place.
 We also played bar trivia while we waited.
 The service was exceptional, and this was the best meal we had in Gettysburg during our stay.